Wondering how much CBD oil you should take?

 If you’re using our 1000mg CBD oil tincture for a daily dosage of 18mg, you’ll take just over 4 drops (18 / 4).

 The thing to remember is to start at the minimal amount based on your weight and symptom severity and then increase to a higher dose gradually to get the desired effects your body needs.
-Sometimes all it takes is a low dose.
+Sometimes all it takes is a low dose, especially if it’s your first time using CBD hemp oil products.

 Final thoughts on accurate CBD dosing

-It’s understandable why many people want exact dosage recommendations when it comes to CBD.
+It’s understandable why many people want exact dosage recommendations when it comes to the use of CBD.
 While the Blessed CBD team hopes this guide truly helps you (and gives you peace of mind), remember that your measurements don’t have to be super exact.
+The effects of cannabidiol will always vary from person to person, so please be patient with the process.

-If you’re looking for a CBD oil product that is full spectrum and comes with an array of cannabinoids, give Blessed CBD a try.
+If you’re looking for a CBD oil product that is full spectrum (by utilising the whole hemp plant) and comes with an array of cannabinoids, we invite you to give Blessed CBD a try – the UK’s best CBD oil brand.